cibingeorge/disable_connection_pooling/README.md

 # DisableConnectionPooling

-Disable the connection pooling of Rails
+Disable the connection pooling of Rails.
+Connect to the database for each request.

 ## Installation